ST10084726/Wingwatch/README.md

 1) Bird Sighting Journal: Record your bird sightings, including species and additional notes.
 Visualize your birding journey on an interactive map with markers for each observation.
 2) Birding Hotspots: Discover nearby birding hotspots powered by eBird API 2.0.
 3) Navigation: Seamlessly navigate to selected hotspots using GPS and route calculations.
 Get visual directions on the embedded map.
 4) User Authentication: Create an account to personalize your experience.
 Log in securely using email and password.
+Forgot Password feature for easy recovery.
 5) User Settings Customization: Personalize your experience by toggling between metric and imperial systems.
 Set your preferred maximum distance for exploring birding hotspots.
 6) Hotspot Filtering: Filter hotspots based on your preferred maximum distance.
 7) GPS Location Tracking: Track your current location using GPS.
 Display your position on the map in real-time.
 8) Navigation to Hotspots: Select a hotspot on the map to get directions.
 Utilize route calculations to guide you to your chosen hotspot.
 9) Bird Observation Journal:Capture the beauty of your bird sightings.
 Record observations at your current location.
+10) Blob Storage: Store multimedia content securely using NoSQL Blob Storage.

 ## Getting Started
 These instructions will help you get a copy of FlyWatch up and running on your Android device for development and testing purposes.